LowelllX/XHUBPROEDITION/README.md

 --[[

-discord.gg/9SsTBhKqRY
+discord.gg/hackerclub

 --]]

-if getgenv().cuppink then warn("XHUB PRO : Already executed!") return end getgenv().cuppink = true
+if getgenv().cuppink then warn("CupPibk Hub : Already executed!") return end getgenv().cuppink = true

 if not game:IsLoaded() then